divadsn/blog/_posts/2017-10-25-my-story-about-lawnchair-launcher.md

 After a long discussion we came up with the idea to slowly move our deployment to the Google Play Store, while also changing the package name, so our old listing will be available again.
 No sooner said than done, I began to [massively change the necessary files](https://github.com/Deletescape-Media/Lawnchair/pull/835) and prepare my [private S3 storage for new uploads](https://storage.codebucket.de/) so we could release our first alpha version to the Play Store as soon as possible.

 On October the 14th we were [happy to celebrate our first alpha version](https://twitter.com/lawnchairapp/status/919293171330310144) on the Google Play Store.
-We already hitted 50.000 downloads with around 30.000 active users, and the trend is rising. :tada:
+We already hit 50.000 downloads with around 30.000 active users, and the trend is rising. :tada:

 ## So, what's next?
 It doesn't feel like it's the end, but more like the beginning of a new chapter.
 We have still a lot of work to do before we release the final version.
 But since most of the team members are back in school or work, the final release will take some time.
-And as we promised, Lawnchair is and remains free of charge, no pro version or addtional in-app purchase required!
+And as we promised, Lawnchair is and remains free of charge, no pro version or additional in-app purchase required!
 If you like our work, then consider buying the [donut donation](https://play.google.com/store/apps/details?id=ch.deletescape.donut) app, it helps us among other things with the maintenance costs for the hosting for example.

 In the end, I would like to thank [Till Kottmann](https://deletescape.ch) and [Christopher Kardas](https://christopherkardas.me) for their support, you guys gave me actually motivation to do something.
 Also a big thanks goes to the rest of the team, you all are amazing! :hugs: